bigbio/sparkms/README.md

 ## Description

-The sparkms package allows to perform data analysis of MS-based proteomics data large scale.
+The sparkMS package allows to perform data analysis of MS-based proteomics data large scale.
 The package is use by PRIDE database (www.ebi.ac.uk/pride) to perform multiple tasks across public proteomics datasets.

+## Prerequisites and Software versions

+- Spark **(3.0.0)**
+- pyspark==3.0.0
+- pyarrow==2.0.0

-## Some funcionalities:
+## Some functionalities:

 - Aggregate peptide spectrum matches across multiple experiments to obtain peptide evidences.
 - Aggregate all the peptide evidences across datasets for each protein evidence.

 ## Issues